Federal Energy Regulatory Commission, Department of Energy.

-5. The Commission proposes to use an index level between PPI-FG+2.0 percent and PPI-FG+2.4 percent as the index level for the five-year period commencing July 1, 2016.
-This proposal is based upon the Kahn Methodology as applied to Form No. 6 data from the 2009 through 2014 period.
+7. We propose PPI-FG plus 0.09% as the index level for the five-year period commencing July 1, 2021.
+This proposal is based on the Kahn Methodology as applied to Form No. 6, page 700 data from the 2014 through 2019 period.
 The Commission's calculations are included in workpapers available in this docket on the Commission's eLibrary system.

-7. Initial Comments are due August 24, 2015 and Reply Comments are due September 21, 2015.
-Comments must refer to Docket No. RM15-20-000, and must include the name of the commenter, and if applicable, the organization represented and their address.
-On July 30, 2015, the Commission plans to hold a conference to discuss the issues raised by this notice.
-A subsequent notice will provide additional details regarding the conference.
+12. Initial Comments are due on or before August 17, 2020 and Reply Comments are due on or before September 11, 2020.
+Comments must refer to Docket No. RM20-14-000, and must include the name of the commenter, the organization they represent, if applicable, and their address.

-8. The Commission encourages comments to be filed electronically via the eFiling link on the Commission's Web site at http://www.ferc.gov.
+13. We encourage comments to be filed electronically via the eFiling link on the Commission's website at http://www.ferc.gov.
 The Commission accepts most standard word processing formats.
 Documents created electronically using word processing software should be filed in native applications or print-to-PDF format and not in a scanned format.
 All supporting workpapers must be submitted with formulas and in a spreadsheet format acceptable under the Commission's eFiling rules.
 Commenters filing electronically do not need to make a paper filing.

-9. Commenters that are not able to file comments electronically must send an original of their comments to: Federal Energy Regulatory Commission, Secretary of the Commission, 888 First Street NE., Washington, DC 20426.
+14. Commenters that are not able to file comments electronically must send an original of their comments to: Federal Energy Regulatory Commission, Secretary of the Commission, 888 First Street NE, Washington, DC 20426.

 IV.
 Document Availability

-11. In addition to publishing the full text of this document in the Federal Register, the Commission provides all interested persons an opportunity to view and/or print the contents of this document via the Internet through the Commission's Home Page (http://www.ferc.gov).
-At this time, the Commission has suspended access to the Commission's Public Reference Room during normal business hours (8:30 a.m. to 5:00 p.m.
-Eastern time) at 888 First Street NE., Room 2A, Washington DC 20426.
+16. In addition to publishing the full text of this document in the Federal Register, the Commission provides all interested persons an opportunity to view and/or print the contents of this document via the internet through the Commission's Home Page (http://www.ferc.gov).
+At this time, the Commission has suspended access to the Commission's Public Reference Room, due to the proclamation declaring a National Emergency concerning the Novel Coronavirus Disease (COVID-19), issued by the President on March 13, 2020.

-12. From the Commission's Home Page on the Internet, this information is available on eLibrary.
+17. From the Commission's Home Page on the internet, this information is available on eLibrary.
 The full text of this document is available on eLibrary in PDF and Microsoft Word format for viewing, printing, and/or downloading.
-To access this document in eLibrary, type the docket number (excluding the last three digits) in the docket number field.
+To access this document in eLibrary, type the docket number excluding the last three digits of this document in the docket number field.

 By direction of the Commission.